ezgranet/mmp-calc/README.md

 With these data in place, we can now use the script to calculate the 7 regional seats!
 Open the GUI and select the excel file!

 Then, simply respond to the prompts given by the GUI.
-In our case, our input file is `sample-data.xlsx` (and is in the same directory as the script), so we type that when asked for our file path.
-We want to use d'Hondt, so we type `dh` when asked for the system.
+In our case, we select our input file from the provided prompt.
 We need to calculate 7 seats, so we type `7` when asked how many seats we want to calculate.
-We want our output in Excel format, so we request the file `hi-output` with the extension `XLSX`, and we want that file in the same directory as our input, so we leave the `File Path` question blank.
+We want to use d'Hondt, so we type `dh` when asked for the formula.
+We will name our output file `hi-output.xlsx`, so we type that name under `save name`.

 Now when we open the file `hi-output.xlsx` (included in the repository), we see the following results.
 Please note that the image below was made by freezing the first two columns; `hi-output.xlsx` includes the quotas and seat allocations for every d'Hondt count.